bmiddha/cs-lounge-display/README.md

 # cs-lounge-display

-A web app that displays info and upcomming events about the CS depratment and CS student organisations at UIC
+A web app that displays info and upcoming events about the CS department and CS student organizations at UIC

+# Features

+- Weather (Open Weather Map)
+- Time and Date
+- Upcoming events from organization calendars
+- Personalized MOTD and highlights